David Crowley (Wisconsin politician): Milwaukee County executive (2020–present)

 In November 2019, after incumbent Chris Abele announced he would not seek re-election, Crowley announced his candidacy for Milwaukee County executive.
-In the February primary election, Crowley came in a close second to state senator Chris Larson, defeating county board chairman Theodore Lipscomb Sr. and businesswoman Purnima Nath.
-Crowley received the endorsement of outgoing executive Chris Abele, who had been challenged by Larson for his seat in 2016.
-Abele would go on to spend heavily on behalf of Crowley in 2020 through his political action committee, Leadership MKE.
-The April election was significantly disrupted by the COVID-19 pandemic in Wisconsin, but when the votes were tallied on April 13, Representative Crowley narrowly defeated Senator Larson.
+In the February primary election, Crowley came in a close second to state senator Chris Larson, defeating county board chairman Theodore Lipscomb and businesswoman Purnima Nath.
+Crowley received the endorsement of outgoing executive Chris Abele, who had been challenged by Larson for the office in 2016.
+Abele went on to spend heavily on behalf of Crowley through his political action committee, Leadership MKE.
+The April election was significantly disrupted by the COVID-19 pandemic in Wisconsin.
+Crowley defeated Larson by 1,026 votes.

-Crowley was sworn in as county executive on May 4, 2020, from his front yard, due to ongoing shelter-in-place policies in the state.
-He resigned his seat in the Assembly effective June 18, 2020, as required to comply with a 2015 Wisconsin law prohibiting a person from simultaneously serving as a member of the legislature and a county executive.
+Crowley was sworn in as county executive on May 4, 2020, in the front yard of his home because of restrictions on public gatherings during the COVID-19 pandemic.
+He resigned his seat in the Assembly effective June 18, 2020, as required by a 2015 Wisconsin law prohibiting a person from simultaneously serving as a member of the legislature and a county executive.

+As county executive, Crowley oversees an annual county budget of about $1.4 billion.
+When he took office, the county was already facing longstanding financial problems that were compounded by the COVID-19 pandemic.
+To address these problems, Crowley worked alongside organizations including the League of Wisconsin Municipalities, the Greater Milwaukee Committee, and the Wisconsin Counties Association to seek additional local revenue authority.
+He also lobbied Milwaukee mayor Cavalier Johnson, Democratic and Republican state legislators, and Governor Tony Evers in support of a state funding agreement.
+The resulting legislation, 2023 Wisconsin Act 12, authorized Milwaukee County to impose an additional 0.4-percentage-point sales tax.
+The County Board approved the increase in July 2023, raising the county sales tax from 0.5% to 0.9%, and Crowley signed it the following month.
+The tax took effect on January 1, 2024.
+County officials said the additional revenue was needed to address pension obligations and avoid further cuts to county services.

+Crowley's other policies have addressed opioid addiction, housing affordability, and carbon emissions.
+In 2021, he signed legislation creating Right to Counsel Milwaukee, a program providing free legal representation to eligible residents facing eviction or foreclosure.
+In 2023, Crowley signed legislation distributing more than $11 million in opioid-settlement funds among 15 county programs, including treatment for people in the county correctional system and vending machines dispensing naloxone and fentanyl test strips.
+In April 2025, he signed Milwaukee County's Climate Action 2050 plan, which calls for net-zero carbon emissions from county operations by 2050.

-In January 2021, Crowley was named to the Milwaukee Business Journals "40 under 40" class of 2021.
-He was easily re-elected in 2024, defeating perennial candidate Ieshuh Griffin.
+In January 2021, Crowley was named to the Milwaukee Business Journals "40 Under 40" class of 2021.
+He was re-elected in 2024, defeating perennial candidate Ieshuh Griffin with 84.5% of the vote.